-Mary was originally Billy's long lost twin sister whose adoptive family, the Bromfields, took in Billy who'd been living on the streets.
+Mary was originally Billy's long lost twin sister whose adoptive family, the Bromfields, took in Billy who had been living on the streets.
 Their blood connection is not always maintained in adaptations though their foster sibling status is consistent.
 She originally had her powers derived from a different set of individuals than those that bestowed power on her brother but the first letters of their names still spelt out the magic word SHAZAM: Selena, Hippolyta, Ariadne, Zephyrus, Aurora and Minerva.
 This was later changed to her powers being derived through the same source as Billy and shared between them and Freddy Freeman/Captain Marvel Jr.

 For related characters, see here.